Can You Hot Tub With Poison Ivy?

 Yes, hot water can aggravate poison ivy.

-If you come into contact with poison ivy, promptly rinse the area with lukewarm water to remove the urushiol oil from your skin.
+If you come into contact with poison ivy, promptly rinse the affected area with lukewarm water in a tub to remove the urushiol oil from your skin.

 For more severe cases, please see a doctor.